yugr/rust-slides/features/cons/panics/analysis.md

 On the other hand it _is_ inlined by MIR inliner in force-panic-abort compilers which generates problematic LLVM IR which can't be handled by LLVM optimizer later.
-With `-Zinline-mir=no` in `.cargo/config.toml` or if this line is completely removed from meilisearch source code, performance is the same as reference.
+With `-Zinline-mir=no` in `.cargo/config.toml` or if this line is completely removed from meilisearch source code, performance of search_songs and sort benchmarks is the same as reference (or better).

 I was able to reproduce this issue with a simple reprocase with our baseline but not with Rust trunk so likely it has been fixed.

 So my conclusion is that this regression is spurious and should be ignored.

-TODO:
-  - check sort.rs

 #### Analysis of rustc benchmarks